 Seals have a different whisker shape than other mammals.
 Most have straight, rounded whiskers, but seals have wavy whiskers.
-Experts believe that these irregular shapes help keep the whisker steady as the seal swims.
+Experts believe these irregular shapes help keep the whisker steady as the seal swims.

 Experiments have shown that a seal can detect a fish from 100m away, and it is thought that their whiskers are the main reason.
 Their ability to detect and track changes in water current is a huge advantage when hunting in murky water.

 It is not just marine mammals that have adapted their hunting technique using their whiskers.
 Many land mammals do this too.
-North America’s coyotes and foxes use their whiskers to detect changes in the air current, informing them of movement close by.
+North America’s coyotes and foxes use their whiskers to detect changes in the air current, informing them of movement close.
 Predators can also use their whiskers to determine when to strike their prey based on air movement.
 They can follow changes in the air current much like they would use their nose to follow a scent trail.

 Cat owners can see how sensitive their pet’s whiskers are by watching them eat.
 If you have a cat who uses a deep bowl, you may notice that they take a mouthful of food, then lift their head away from the bowl to chew.
-This is because their whiskers brush against the sides of the bowl and can overwhelm a cat’s nerves along the sides of their face.
+This is because their whiskers brush against the sides of the bowl and can overwhelm a cat’s nerves along the sides of its face.

 This reason, along with the other uses of whiskers, is why veterinarians and behavioral experts do not recommend trimming your dog’s whiskers.
-They are highly sensitive, and trimming the whiskers to a short length can easily disorientate your dog as they cannot interact as well with their surroundings.
+They are highly sensitive, and cutting the whiskers to a short length can easily disorientate your dog as they cannot interact as well with their surroundings.

-- Monotremes (egg-laying mammals) and humans are the only mammals to not evolve whiskers.
+- Monotremes (egg-laying mammals) and humans are the only mammals not to evolve whiskers.